Aller au contenu

 Yes, it is possible to request additional time from the Geneva cantonal tax administration (AFC-GE).
 The extension request can be made online through the canton's e-services portal.

-Need help with your tax return in GE?
+Need help with your tax return in the Canton of Geneva?

 Our tax experts know the specifics of this canton and will help you optimize your situation.